hanabi/hanabi.github.io/docs/extras/suboptimal_moves.md

 ---
-id: special_suboptimal_moves
+id: suboptimal_moves
-title: Special Suboptimal Moves
+title: Suboptimal Moves
 ---

-These are *Finesses* or *Bluffs* that are triggered by performing a suboptimal clue or by picking a strange choice for a clue.
+These are *Finesses* that are triggered by performing a suboptimal clue or by picking a strange choice for a clue.

 <br />

+### The Suboptimal Finesse

+- The *Suboptimal Finesse* is covered at [level 18](level_18.md#the-suboptimal-save-prompt--the-suboptimal-save-finesse--the-suboptimal-save-bluff).

 ### The Declined 5's Finesse